~ 10 MIN READ

 Community interaction is especially important with this urban planning concept, as local residents and business owners often have insights that can help inform and tailor planning efforts.
-You may need to change land use (see concept #2) from industrial to residential to get the loft apartments you want, or you may need to involve environmental planning (see concept #6) to clean up any messes from previous use cases.
+You may need to change land use (see concept #2) from industrial to residential to get the loft apartments you want, or involve environmental planning (see concept #6) to assess or clean up certain locations.

 5. Economic Development

 Economic development is about identifying areas of growth to foster greater financial prosperity within the city, specifically by enticing companies to build or move offices there.
 Subsequently, those companies then hire local talent and drive commuter traffic to the new office.
 More workers dining at local restaurants for lunch, getting gas at nearby gas stations, and stopping by local grocery stores on the way home will boost visibility and spend in the area.

 Sometimes an economic development department lives outside the planning department of a municipality, so it is important to help that group navigate land use plans, master plans, and infrastructure plans to ensure that any development projects are workable.
 Of course it will be important to coordinate with environmental plans as well.